Raised PSA

 Other factors that are taken into consideration are the size of your prostate (PSA density) and how fast PSA has been rising (PSA velocity).

-When should you start screening your PSA levels
+When should I start getting my PSA checked?

 For any man it’s a good idea to start screening your PSA level from the age of 50, as it’s from this age and onwards men are at most risk of developing prostate cancer.